Wiki · Concept · Last reviewed June 15, 2026

 Crawler Permissions

 The web's older crawling bargain was built around search: a crawler indexed pages, the search engine showed snippets, and traffic returned to the source.
-AI systems disturb that bargain when crawled material is used for training, answer generation, or agent action without comparable referral traffic.
+AI systems disturb that bargain when crawled material is used for training, answer generation, evaluation, or agent action without comparable referral traffic.

 Collective Licensing